dmarrazzo/rh-bpm-notes/kogito.md

 The following instruction leverages assets from [kogito-example](https://github.com/kiegroup/kogito-examples) repository.

 > **Important Network Note**: Whenever a container has to access to other containers (in different pods), it needs the *ip address* of the hosting machine.
-A pratical trick is to use a *stable ip* who does not change over the time (not DHCP provided).
+A pratical trick is to use a *static ip* who does not change over the time (not DHCP provided).
 It's likely that you already have such *ip address* in your system, in case you can use **podman network command** to create it.
-Once you have found your stable IP, you can refer to it using a local name (*thehost*) and binding it in `/etc/hosts` e.g.:
 >
+> Issue the following command to list all the ip bound to your hostname: `hostname -I`
+>
+> Once you have found a *static IP*, you can refer to it using a local name (*thehost*) and binding it in `/etc/hosts` e.g.:
+>
 > ```
 > 192.168.130.1 thehost
 > ```
 >
 > The remaining doc assumes you have defined `thehost` in your naming service.
+>
+> If you are looking for a "quick and dirty" solution, you can simply replace in the following script `thehost` with your actual hostname. **Pay attention** you cannot use `localhost`

 ### PostgresSQL